Betty Bobbitt

-On film she had cameo roles appearing opposite Paul Hogan, in several of the Crocodile Dundee series including Crocodile Dundee II (1988), Crocodile Dundee in Los Angeles (2001), and the direct-to-video The Very Excellent Mr. Dundee (2020).

-Bobbitt died on 30 November 2020, aged 81, following a stroke.

-Early career in the United States and Australia
+Early life

-Bobbitt was born in Manhattan, New York, to nurse Elizabeth Bobbitt née Sprout and Hubert Bobbitt, a steel mill worker and grew up in Norristown, a suburb of Philadelphia.
+Bobbitt was born on 7 February 1939 in Manhattan, New York, to nurse Elizabeth Bobbitt (née Sprout) and Hubert Bobbitt, a steel mill worker and grew up in Norristown, a suburb of Philadelphia.
 She attended a Catholic school and Norristown High School.

+Career

+Early career

-Moving at aged 18 to Los Angeles for a theatre production of Auntie Mame, she was approached by an Australian television producer who asked her if she "wanted to come to Australia and be funny".
+When Bobbitt moved to Los Angeles, at the age of 18, to appear in a theatre production of Auntie Mame, she was approached by an Australian television producer who asked her if she "wanted to come to Australia and be funny".
 She was contracted for six months and appeared as a regular on a Melbourne television variety show, Daly at Night, as "a female Victor Borge, singing off-key and just plain acting like a dumb brunette".
 She was known in Australia in the early 1960s as "Betty Bobbitt the dizzy brunette from Big Bear", referencing a fictitious place ostensibly in Pennsylvania.